TheRealMiRRoRMaN/dump/README.md

 This release is intended for enthusiasts of retro computing, software preservation, and experimental development across heterogeneous systems.

 Amiga, retro computing, PC software, cross-platform tools, utility software, demo scene, experimental software, systems programming, legacy systems, Windows tools, hobbyist development

+Look on the right under releases, theres a big list there with all the software.